awsdocs/aws-secrets-manager-docs/doc_source/tutorials_db-rotate.md

    1. From the **Dashboard**, scroll down to the **Create database** section, and choose **Create database**\.

-   1. Refer to the Amazon RDS tutorial, [Creating a MySQL DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html), for the latest information on setting up an RDS database\.
+   1. Refer to the Amazon RDS tutorial, [Creating a MySQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html), for the latest information on setting up an RDS database\.

       Use the following information when creating your database:
       + DB instance identifier: **MyTestDatabaseInstance**\.
       + Master username: **adminuser**\.
-      + Master password: Type a secure initial password, and retype the password in the **Confirm password** box\. *Be sure to remember this password\.* You need it when you create your secret in Step 2\.
+      + Master password: Type a secure initial password, and retype the password in the **Confirm password**box\. *Be sure to remember this password\.* You need it when you create your secret in Step 2\.
 **Note**
 Database creation may take up to 20 minutes before the DB instance becomes available\.